academic shizz

 what i worked as: Customer Support Specialist

-biggest takeaway: the corporate world ain’t for me.
+biggest takeaway: customer support ain’t 4 me.

 january of 2024 - may of 2025: Hoontos